STATUTES OF THE SOVEREIGN, CHIVALROUS, NOBILIARY AND RELIGIOUS ORDER OF THE CROWN OF THORNS (OCT)

-9. The Order functions as the superior of the three San Luigi Orders, and membership is confined to baptised Christians.
+9. The Order functions as the superior of the San Luigi Orders, and membership is confined to baptised Christians.
 The Order seeks in general to reward persons who have distinguished themselves in defence of the Church, of humanity, or in philanthropic work, and have shown a Christian spirit, a clean life and a noble example.

 10. The Order confers the following Dignities upon those admitted to its membership, with the English post nominal shewn:

 a) Companion (Compagnon) (CCT)

 c) Knight/Dame Officer (Chevalier Officier) (KOCT/DOCT)

 d) Knight/Dame Commander (Chevalier Commandeur) (KCCT/DCCT)

 e) Knight/Dame Grand Cross (Chevalier Grande Croix) (GCCT)

 11. Those admitted at the rank of Knight or Dame or above are entitled to use the prenominal Chevalier (or Dame) (except if clergy) and to append to their names the appropriate post nominals.
 At the discretion of the Grand Master, membership of the Order may be granted on a hereditary basis with remainder to the senior male-line descendant of the holder.